babashka/tools-deps-native/README.md

 ### Shell branch

-The `master` branch takes a long time to compile when using the jgit dependency.
-The `shell` branch avoids this as follows:
+The `master` branch, using the jgit dependency, has some [issues](#issues).
+The `shell` branch avoids this by shelling out to git instead.
+It works like this:

 There's a branch of tools.gitlibs which replaces jgit with shelling out to git.
 See https://github.com/clojure/tools.gitlibs/tree/shell